PlaidCloud/website/content/en/docs/tutorials/security/apparmor.md

   {{< note >}}
   Ubuntu carries many AppArmor patches that have not been merged into the upstream Linux kernel, including patches that add additional hooks and features.
-Kubernetes has only been tested with the upstream version, and does not promise support for other features.
+PlaidCloud has only been tested with the upstream version, and does not promise support for other features.
   {{< /note >}}

-3. Container runtime supports AppArmor -- Currently all common Kubernetes-supported container runtimes should support AppArmor, like {{< glossary_tooltip term_id="docker">}},
+3. Container runtime supports AppArmor -- Currently all common PlaidCloud-supported container runtimes should support AppArmor, like {{< glossary_tooltip term_id="docker">}},
    {{< glossary_tooltip term_id="cri-o" >}} or {{< glossary_tooltip term_id="containerd" >}}.
    Please refer to the corresponding runtime documentation and verify that the cluster fulfills